JoeAllTrades/SpectraDownshift/README.md

 Spectradownshift provides two resampling engines with different trade-offs:

-*   **Scipy (Accurate):** This engine is mathematically lossless and fully reversible.
-It is slower, but a file that undergoes a `Prepare -> Restore` cycle (using the same settings) will be identical to the original (it will pass a null test).
+*   **Scipy (Accurate):** This engine performs a reversible conversion.
+The null test of a `Prepare -> Restore` cycle does not result in a perfectly silent file, but introduces a uniform digital noise floor at an inaudible -80dB due to floating-point rounding errors.
+This process does not lose any of the original signal content.
 Choose this for maximum fidelity.

-*   **Soxr (Fast):** This engine is much faster and provides a near-lossless result.
-Due to its internal anti-aliasing methods, a tiny amount of high-frequency information may be lost during the `Prepare -> Restore` cycle (it will not pass a null test).
-The difference is often inaudible.
+*   **Soxr (Fast):** This engine is significantly faster.
+The null test reveals some of the **original signal's content is lost or altered** during the conversion process, resulting in a higher noise floor compared to Scipy.
 Choose this for speed.

 ## Installation